Home → Programs & Resources → Educational Programs → Teachers & Educators

 Please contact Laura Craver-Rogers, Education and Outreach Supervisor, at firstname.lastname@example.org or 207-592-0750 for more information.

 Have questions about the education trip leader permit requirements?
 Check out these frequently asked questions (PDF).

 There are many great resources on the MDIFW webpage, but here are a few suggested areas to use with your classes.

-- Participate in a Citizen Science project!
+- Participate in a Community Science project!
 There are many ways that you and your students can be a part of real scientific research.

 - Learn about fish and wildlife and how different species are managed.
 This information can be used to help with reports, scout badges, in science class, language arts, and other interdisciplinary units.